-- Use insect repellent with recommended active ingredients. - Wear long sleeves and long pants, especially if you will be out during dawn and dusk. - Check your property for standing water and remove or drain it. - Use mosquito dunks in standing water that cannot be drained, such as birdbaths, ponds, troughs, or other water sources.
+- Apply an EPA approved repellent like DEET before spending time outside. - Wear long sleeves and long pants, especially if you will be out during dawn and dusk. - Check your property for standing water and remove or drain it. - Use mosquito dunks in standing water that cannot be drained, such as birdbaths, ponds, troughs, or other water sources.
 These products are safe for animals, birds, fish, and people. - Vaccinate horses in the spring for WNV. - House horses indoors during dawn and dusk when mosquitoes are most active. - Avoid turning on lights in the barn and use incandescent bulbs around the perimeter of the stable.